datacentricdesign/id5415/collections/_drafts/4-1-self-study.md

 MAC address

 In network terminology, a `packet` is the unit of data transmitted between two devices.
-If the information to transmit is too large, it is splitted into multiple packets.
+If the information to transmit is too large, it is splited into multiple packets.

 IP address